Amsterdam

 What makes this hotel unique

-• Royal location: façade direct on Dam Square and the Royal Palace
+• Royal location: direct façade on Dam Square and the Royal Palace

-• 1866 historic building, monument of Dutch hotel heritage
+• Historic 1866 building, monument of Dutch hotel heritage

 • White Room: 1 Michelin-star restaurant in the glass Wintergarden